tmquan/RefineGAN/README.md

-Brain data is used for magnitude-value experiment, it is extracted from IXI dataset Knees data is used for complex-value experiment, it is extracted from IXI dataset
+Brain data is used for magnitude-value experiment, it is extracted from http://brain-development.org/ixi-dataset/

+Knees data is used for complex-value experiment, it is extracted from http://mridata.org

 ----------